AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-management.md

 >[!NOTE]
 >
->This is most suitable for migrations and implementations; less so for single module development.
+>These best practices are most suitable for migrations and implementations; less so for single module development.

 ## Affected products and versions